jimporter/mettle/doc/running-tests.md

 #### --color (-c)

 Print test results in color.
-This is good if your terminal supports colors, since it makes the resluts much easier to read!
+This is good if your terminal supports colors, since it makes the results much easier to read!

 #### --runs *N*